 But Humana’s Medicare Advantage (MA) plans are already doing those things.

-According to the National Council on Aging, 73% of seniors have more than one chronic condition, and almost a third have mental or cognitive impairments.
-But Original Medicare is not a health program, it simply pays claims and monitors for fraud.
+According to the National Council on Aging, about 80 percent of seniors have one chronic condition, and almost 70 percent have two or more chronic conditions.
+Additionally, 95 percent of healthcare costs for older Americans can be attributed to chronic diseases.
+But Original Medicare is not a health program; it simply pays claims and monitors for fraud.
 In contrast, Humana’s Medicare Advantage plans make it easier for people to achieve their best health.

 These things make a difference to our members in health and quality of life.
 Humana data shows:

 |Hospitalizations for those at highest risk for frequent admissions||↓ 44%|